AIgree

 source ↗

-• It uses this information to provide, personalize, improve, and secure its products, show and measure ads, communicate with you, and conduct research.
+• Meta uses this information to provide and personalize products, show ads and sponsored content, measure performance, support safety/security, and communicate with you.

 Recent changes